Buy Mel’s latest Book!

 200g streaky bacon finely chopped

-400g pork mince finely chopped
+400g pork or chicken sausages, minced or finely chopped

 2 cups onion finely chopped